bootladder/blog/jekyll/_posts/2017-11-09-semantic-versioning-and-publishing-latest-release.md

 ---
 layout: post
-title: Semantic Versioning and Publishing Latest Release
+title: Name Versioning and Publishing Latest Release
 ---
 After I got Jenkins building my code, there was no semantic versioning so this is what happened:
 The built executable would have the same name every build so got overwritten.